NthPortal/cancellable-task/README.md

 # cancellable-task
-A task to be run asynchronously, which can be cancelled.
+A cancellable task to be run asynchronously.